danielsaidi/SwiftKit/README.md

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples, etc., and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## Demo Application

-This project contains a demo app that lets you explore SwiftUIKit on iOS and macOS.
-To run it, just open and run `Demo/Demo.xcodeproj`.
+This project has a demo app that lets you explore the library on iOS and macOS.
+To try it out, just open and run `Demo/Demo.xcodeproj`.